Diamante poem

 A diamante poem, or diamond poem, is a style of poetry that is made up of seven lines.
 The text forms the shape of a diamond (◊).
 The form was developed by Iris Tiedt in A New Poetry Form: The Diamante (1969).

 Description

 A diamante poem is a poem that makes the shape of a diamond.
-The poem can be used in two ways, either comparing and contrasting two different subjects, or naming synonyms at the beginning of the poem and then antonyms for the second half for a subject.
+The poem can be used in two ways, either comparing and contrasting two different subjects, or naming syno on average.nyms at the beginning of the poem and then antonyms for the second half for a subject.

 In the poems, the subject is named in one word in the first line.
 The second line consists of two adjectives describing the subject, and the third line contains three verbs ending in the suffix ing which are related to the subject.
-A fourth line then has four nouns, again related to the subject, but only the first two words are related to the first subject.
-The other two words describe the opposite subject.
-The lines then are put in reverse, leading to and relating to either a second subject or a synonym for the first.
-Here is the order:
+A fourth line then has four nouns relating to the subject.
+The fifth returns to three verbs, the sixth two adjectives, and the final line a synonym of the subject.